osquery/osquery/docs/wiki/deployment/yara.md

 ## Continuous monitoring using the yara_events table

 Using the configuration above you can see it in action.
 While osquery is running, we execute `touch /Users/wxs/tmp/foo` in another terminal.
-Here is the relevant queries to show what happened:
+Here are the relevant queries to show what was detected:

 ```sql
 osquery> SELECT * FROM file_events;